...

 Any knee injury, including those that are below the knee, is improved by the use of a knee walker as long as a doctor advises it.

 Weight-bearing mobility and non-weight-bearing treatments for your wounded leg may be suggested, depending on your situation.
-A time why knee scooters are particularly helpful is when you need to rest your leg on a knee pad while also being able to move around.
+Why knee scooters are particularly helpful is when you need to rest your leg on a knee pad while also being able to move around.

 Here are some of these medical conditions: